 Happily, vegan foods are as varied as they are delicious—try bean burritos, sesame noodles, falafel, spinach lasagna, spicy coconut-pineapple curry, and roasted veggie pizza, just to name a few.
 Is it time for lunch yet?

 - Ready to raise a pint?

-Guinness Extra Stout is vegan (in North America, at least), and there are plenty of other vegan beers, ales, stouts, lagers, etc.—any one of which will be better for you than drinking fat-, cholesterol-, and sugar-laden milk.
+There are plenty of vegan beers, ales, stouts, lagers, etc.—any one of which will be better for you than drinking fat-, cholesterol-, and sugar-laden milk.